amphi-ai/amphi-etl/BUILDING.md

 2. `amphi-etl`: The full Amphi ETL application that builds upon the core extension

 ## Prerequisites
-Python must be installed on your machine. toto
+Python must be installed on your machine.
 Before starting the build process, we strongly recommend setting up a Python virtual environment.
 This helps avoid conflicts between Python packages and ensures a clean installation.
 You can create one using either `venv` or `conda`:

 ### Creating a Virtual Environment